NVentimiglia/Unity3d-Async-Task/README.md

 //Valid if this method returned something
 //var result = task.Result;

-// Run a Task on the main thread
+// Run a Task on the main thread (great for networking!)
 Task.RunOnMain(() =>
 {
 	Debug.Log("Sleeping...");